Definition of Taino in English:

 - However only 6 sentences of Taíno have been recorded.

 adjectiveBack to top

-Relating to the Taino or their language.
+Relating to or denoting the Taino or their language.

 - We do not under any circumstance support the selling of any of our sacred Taino images or objects.